near/docs/docs/develop/contracts/as/testing.md

 sidebar_label: Testing
 ---

-## A multiplayer "Place" game with shared world state.
+## A multiplayer "Place" game with shared world state. {#a-multiplayer-place-game-with-shared-world-state}

 Multiplayer games share a single world that all players can affect.
 Let's build one!